zyzzyplyx/mixed-reality/mixed-reality-docs/core-windows-mixed-reality-concepts.md

 keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR
 ---

-# Core Windows Mixed Reality Concepts
+# Core Windows Mixed Reality concepts

 This article will introduce key understandings for developing with Windows Mixed Reality for building spatial applications.
 These concepts enable developers to build innovative experiences and help address many of the difficulties and challenges associated with developing mixed reality applications.